google/ads-api-report-fetcher/README.md

 For deployment of all components you can use the [setup.sh](gcp/setup.sh) script with an argument with a name of your project.
 Providing you supplied a name "myproject" the script will deploy functions "myproject" and "myproject-bq", and "myproject-wf" workflow.
 You can always customize names and other settings for components by adjusting `setup.sh` scripts in components' folders.

+Please note that you'll need to copy google-ads.yaml into 'functions' folder before deployment.

 After that you deployed workflow and functions, deploy your scripts to GCS:
 ```